codeandrey/neat-starter/README.md

 Forked from Andrew Croce's Magnificent [Wordpress Foundation Starter Theme](https://bitbucket.org/andrewcroce/wordpress-foundation-starter-theme)

-It is recommended to be used as a submodule of [WordPress-Skeleton, Fork](https://bitbucket.org/andrewcroce/wordpress-skeleton)
+It is recommended to be used as a submodule of [WordPress-Skeleton](https://github.com/markjaquith/WordPress-Skeleton)

 ## Requirements

   * [Node.js](http://nodejs.org)
   * [bower](http://bower.io): `npm install bower -g`
+  * [Codekit](https://incident57.com/codekit/) is recommended, but not required.

 ## Recommended Plugins